softilium/elorm/readme.md

 		}
 ```

-Note about SQLITE.
+### SQLite and multithreading

+Let's use simple example to explain.

-Imagine, we have two entity types: Order and OrderLine.
+So, we have two entity types: Order and OrderLine.
 Order owns some Order lines and order lines should be deleted before order is deleted.
 Typically, we implement BeforeDelete handler for Order to delete OrderLines.
-Each DeleteEntity has its own transaction and we want to rollback all tranasctions set when any is rolled back.
-For most databases it is implemented by different *sql.Tx transactions and any rollback leads to rollback all another.
-And now we try to use this approach on SQLITE ...
+Each DeleteEntity has its own transaction and we want to rollback all transactions when any is rolled back.
+For most databases it is implemented by different *sql.Tx transactions.
+Except SQLite.

-SQLITE doesn't support multiple writing transactions at the same time.
-Because of this we use different approach for "nested" transactions.
-We start first trsnsaction as usual.
-But second transaction doesn't really start on SQLITE but we increase transaction nested level on Factory struct.
-When we commit last transaction we decrease that counter.
-If counter goes to zero, we issue "Commit" to SQLITE.
-It allows us to emulate "nested" transactions behavior for SQLITE.
+SQLite doesn't support more than one writing transaction at the same time.
+Because of this we use different approach for "nested" transactions on SQLite.
+We start first transaction as usual.
+But second transaction doesn't really start on SQLite.
+We just increase transaction level counter.
+When we commit transaction we decrease that counter.
+If counter goes to zero, we issue "Commit" to SQLite.
+It allows us to emulate "nested" transactions behavior for SQLite.

-One drawback of this solution is we need to stay away from goroutines when we use SQLITE.
-One goroutine can break nested transaction counter for another goroutine.
+Dark side of this solution is that we need to stay away from goroutines when we use SQLite.
+One goroutine can break "transaction counter" for another goroutine.

 We fully support goroutines and multithreading in ELORM for MySQL, Postgres and Microsoft SQL databases.

 ### Fragments

-(to be done)
+Fragments are just sets of columns, indexes and event handlers.
+Fragment is defined in JSON using similar way as entity.
+Later, entities can reference a fragment and all columns from fragment should be copied to entity.
+We can describe some set of "functionality" and then reuse it many times in many entities.
+This makes our code compact and easy to understand.

+Note, we still use strongly-typed entities and when we remove field from fragment definition, compiler will show all removed field usage lines.

 ### Wrapping entities into strongly-typed structs with methods

-(to be done)
+Each entity type definition can assign special function that converts "universal" entity into strongly typed one.
+Strongly typed entity can define methods to access fields, additional service methods, etc. elorm-gen uses this functionality to automatically create strongly typed entities for you based on JSON entity definitions.